- 1 Launch And Pray “Optimization.”

 If a particular channel isn’t working out, we can just switch it up and test another.

-Throw another one in the backend to see if you can beat your current EPC.
+If an individual offer doesn’t seem to be converting well enough, throw another one in the backend to see if you can beat your current EPC.

 The point is, everything can be tested, and you should always be testing.